Analysis | The Violent Backdrop to Sri Lanka’s Deadly Bombings

 2. What’s the political connection?

 Several politicians, including Prime Minister Ranil Wickremesinghe, said not enough attention was paid to the intelligence warnings.
+He’s asked top defense and police officials to resign.
 Some viewed that as a barbed reference to President Maithripala Sirisena, who technically controls the police and the military -- a sign of the tension in the country’s governing coalition.
 Sirisena had tried to oust Wickremesinghe last year for mismanaging the economy and failing to properly investigate an alleged plot to assassinate him.
 Sirisena attempted to appoint in his place populist strongman Mahinda Rajapaksa as prime minister, claiming the move was within his constitutional rights.

 3. Where did that lead?

-Lawmakers voted twice to reject Sirisena’s bid to install Rajapaksa as prime minister, then froze spending by Rajapaksa’s office and ministerial salaries in an attempt to crimp the new government’s ability to implement policies.
+Lawmakers voted twice to reject Sirisena’s bid to install Rajapaksa as prime minister.
 Tensions boiled over Nov.
 15 when rival lawmakers exchanged blows in the middle of the parliamentary chamber.
 To settle the matter, Sirisena planned to dissolve parliament and call an election for Jan.
 5. However, the Supreme Court ruled the plan unconstitutional, and Wickremesinghe was reinstated.
 Relations between Sirisena and Wickremesinghe have remained strained.

 4. Why is Rajapaksa controversial?

 As president from 2005 to 2015, he was implicated in human rights violations toward the end of the civil war.
 He also drew criticism for his close relationship with China and the ramping up of public borrowing.
 Roughly 80 percent of government revenue now goes toward paying down debt.
 Nonetheless, Rajapaksa remains popular in part because many of the Sinhalese population (80 percent of Sri Lankans) were relieved to see a conclusion to the war and the regular bombings and assassinations it brought to Colombo and the rest of the country.
-The political uproar following the Easter attacks could benefit the Rajapaksa clan as they try to reclaim power, perhaps as early as presidential elections later this year.
+The political uproar following the Easter attacks is likely to benefit the Rajapaksa clan as they try to reclaim power.
+Gotabhaya Rajapaksa, the former president’s brother who served as defense secretary during the war, told Bloomberg News the botched handling of the attacks has strengthened his resolve to run in presidential elections scheduled later this year.

 5. What was the civil war about?